[Updated October 2018]

 Picnicking at Spier Wine Estate, Stellenbosch

-Spier Wine Estate is a popular place to visit, not only because of its superb setting and great wine tastings, but also because they offer a fabulous family experience, the chance to picnic on freshly home-baked treats and goodies on the estate.
+Spier Wine Estate, an hour from Cape Town, is a popular place to visit, not only because of its superb setting and great wine tastings, but also because they offer a fabulous family experience – the chance to picnic on freshly home-baked treats and goodies on the estate.
 The setting is idyllic and there are plenty of shady spots to choose from on the lawns or on the banks of the Eerste River.
 The picnic hampers are full to the brim with farmhouse cheeses, pasture-reared cold meats, homemade bread, pate, chutney, fresh salads and home-baked delicacies.
-Wash down your picnic meal with a delicious Spier Wine.
+Wash down your picnic meal with a delicious bottle of Spier wine.
 Book your Spier picnic basket before noon for collection on the following day.

 Contact: 021 809 1100 | View location